pintub/dataStructure-algo/Graph.md

         - :bulb: Why UnDirected Graph Algo doesn't work, Already explained above.
 [Run through Example](./resources/graph/WhyCycleDetectionAlgoForDirectedGraphDifferent.PNG)
         - Along with Visited DS(NodeVsVisitedFlag Map), use a DS to keep track of visited nodes in a single direction(Let's call it Unidirectional DS).
 [Refer diagram](./resources/graph/CycleDetectionDFS.png).<br/>
           If u->v exists, "u" is marked as visited in new DS, then "v" marked as visited in new DS.<br/>
-          Roll-back information from this new DS if you hit dead-end while searching for cycles.
+          Roll-back the node from this new DS if you hit dead-end while searching for cycles and going back in reverse direction.<br/>
           If same node found visited in this DS, then cycle found.
         - Time  = `O(V+E)`
         - Auxiliary Space = `O(V)` for Stack + `O(V)` for visited Node DS + + `O(V)` for Unidirectional Node DS
     - BFS (`Note` Kahn's Algorithm, Read below Topological sorting using BFS before proceeding w/ this)